-On her way back, she lost control of her car and drove off a cliff.
-Just minutes before she had unbuckled her seat belt when it became twisted.
+On her way back, driving down winding mountain roads, the car suddenly spun out of her control, careering off a cliff.
 She saw sky and ground and no road at all, and she floated off of her seat, and she knew she was going to die.

 She had time to think “Please God don’t let this be it.
 Please don’t let this be my time.”
 And then the car hit the ground.
 Everything went white.
 “This is it,” she thought.
 “I’m dead.”